FatihSeida/depgraph_hsic_pruning/README.md

 Add `--resume` to continue interrupted runs.

+Each run directory will contain a `pipeline.log` file capturing detailed training and pruning output for the selected ratio.

 Use `--device` to select the training device (defaults to `cuda:0`).

 ## Panduan Setup Lingkungan (Bahasa Indonesia)